WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

        _"there's one of them, anyhow, that didn't renege him"_

+- repel

+  1. verb: drive or force (an attack or attacker) back or away.

+     _"they sought to repel the enemy with their machine guns"_

+     - (of a magnetic pole or electric field) force (something similarly magnetized or charged) away from itself.

+       _"electrically charged objects attract or repel one another"_

+     - (of a substance) resist mixing with or be impervious to (another substance).

+       _"boots with good-quality leather uppers to repel moisture"_

+  2. verb: be repulsive or distasteful to.

+     _"she was repelled by the permanent smell of drink on his breath"_

+  3. verb(FORMAL): refuse to accept (something, especially an argument or theory).

+     _"the alleged right of lien led by the bankrupt's attorney was repelled"_

 - repertoire

   1. noun: a stock of plays, dances, or items that a company or a performer knows or is prepared to perform.